Marijuana and Canadian Travel: What Should I Know?

 On October 17, 2018, the Cannabis Act took effect in Canada.
 This law marks a major change in Canadian policy.
 It legalizes marijuana possession and use for recreational purposes.

-Complete our contact form to receive a free consultation from a Campbell Cohen expert on how to overcome potential issues on inadmissibility to Canada.
+Complete our contact form to receive a free consultation from a Cohen Immigration Law expert on how to overcome potential issues on inadmissibility to Canada.

 Table of Contents